-This Bose QuietComfort Earbuds Review will demonstrate a great pair of headphones that will fit comfortably into your ears while providing excellent sound quality.
+This Bose QuietComfort Earbuds Review will demonstrate a great pair of headphones that will comfortably fit your ears while providing excellent sound quality.

 They sound fantastic and offer possibly the best noise cancellation for wireless.
 However, they’re not as discreet or as comfortable as the AirPods Pro – or as effective for calling.

 It took Bose some time to bring them into shops.
-However, the latest $279 (PS250 or $400 AU) noise-canceling QuietComfort Earbuds have finally arrived out there.
-For various reasons, they’re top-quality wireless earbuds, especially when it comes to their sound quality and noise-canceling.
-They are arguably the most effective available at the moment in a set of earbuds.
+However, the latest $279 (PS250 or $400 AU) noise-canceling QuietComfort Earbuds have finally arrived.
+They’re top-quality wireless earbuds for various reasons, especially regarding their sound quality and noise-canceling.
+They are arguably the most effective available in a set of earbuds.

 They have the edge over Apple’s most popular AirPods Pro genuine wireless noise-canceling buds in terms of performance.
-But the AirPods Pro’s less compact appearance, slightly more comfortable fit, and superior features for calling in voice make it difficult to call the Bose the ultimate winner.
+But the AirPods Pro’s less compact appearance, slightly more comfortable fit, and superior voice calling features make it difficult to call the Bose the ultimate winner.
 It all depends on what you’re looking for in a pair.
 They’ve lasted the test of time against other wireless headphones, which have been released in the time since we looked at them back in October, and their noise cancellation is top of the line.

 - Top-of-the-line noise canceling in transparency mode